tenzir/tenzir/web/docs/language/pipelines.md

 realization.
 For example, filter predicates may be "pushed down" to reduce the amount of data that flows through a pipeline.
 Such optimizations are common practice in declarative query languages.

-## Language Frontends

-If you do not like the syntax of the Tenzir language and prefer to bring your own language to the data, then you can write a [frontend](frontends) that transpiles user input into the Tenzir language.

-For example, we provide a [Sigma](frontends/sigma) frontend that transpiles a YAML detection rule into Tenzir [expression](expressions).
-In fact, the Tenzir language itself is a language frontend.

-In future, we aim for providing frontends for SQL and other detection languages.
-Please [chat with us](/discord) if you have ideas about concrete languages Tenzir should support.